paragon1234/Multi-Class-Calssification/README.md

 # Multi-Class-Calssification
-3 Class Classification using Keras with one class os none
+3 Class Classification using Keras with one class as none